 Most Congolese believe that the souls of deceased endure as ancestral spirits who routinely intervene in the affairs of living relatives (see p1 of Religion and Spirituality).
-Consequently, Congolese of most faiths consider it essential to please the deceased by performing various burial rituals.
-The deceased is first washed, groomed, and covered in a shroud and then displayed for friends and relatives to view.
-At the burial site, family members may place gifts in the grave or offer a few remarks.
+Consequently, may place gifts in the grave or offer a few remarks.
 After the burial rituals are complete, the family of the deceased may stay together for a week or longer.